-In that capacity, the DBELO is responsible for implementing all aspects of the DBE program and ensuring that the Denton County Transportation Authority (DCTA) complies with all provision of 49 CFR Part 26.
-The DBELO has direct, independent access to the President concerning DBE program matters.
+In that capacity, the DBELO is responsible for implementing all aspects of the DBE program and ensuring that DCTA complies with all provision of 49 CFR Part 26.
+The DBELO has direct, independent access to the Chief Executive Officer concerning DBE program matters.
 An organization chart displaying the DBELO's position in the organization is found in Attachment A to this program.

 The DBELO is responsible for developing, implementing and monitoring the DBE program, in coordination with other appropriate officials.
-The DBELO has a staff of one part-time equivalent employee (PTE) to assist in the administration of the program.
-The duties and responsibilities include the following: